Samsung/TizenRT/docs/HowToAddStaticLibrary.md

 EXTRA_LIBS += chip/abc/libnew.a
 ```

-This change makes it add to TizenRT binary by Makefile which is at *os/arch/arm/src* folder.
+This allows adding a static library from within the Makefile located at *os/arch/arm/src* folder.
+The specified library *libnew.a* will be merged under *libarch.a*.
 ```
 $(OUTBIN_DIR)/tinyara$(EXEEXT): $(HEAD_OBJ) board/libboard$(LIBEXT)
 	$(Q) echo "LD: tinyara"